shreyashirday/code-of-conduct/README.md

 * No spam.
 If Gmail wouldn't put it in my inbox, it shouldn't be in HH.
 This includes doing attention-catching things like writing in all caps, using linkbait headlines, or otherwise editing the post or preview to pop out at the cost of other posts.
 * No recruiting for your startup, company, job, or organization.
 Consider posting in [HH Job Listings](http://hh.gd/jobs) instead.
 * No posting requests or giveaways for free stuff/invites.
 Those belong in [HH Free Stuff](http://hh.gd/freestuff).
+* No re-posting or re-asking the same question.
+Chances are if your question is something like "What is a good laptop for college" or "How do I start Android development", it's already been asked.
+So please, use Facebook's search function to see if it's been asked.
+If not, once a new question has been asked, and it has garnered enough responses or "likes", it will be saved into a HackerFAQ.txt file which wille be saved in "Files" tab of the Hackathon Hackers subgroup.
+So, check there too, as Facebook's search function can be limiting at times.
 * No illegal/pirated content, requests for it, or information regarding the distribution of it.

 ### Inclusivity Statement